arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 ### Hardware Configuration and Calibration

 Before we can collect vibration data, we need to configure the Opta™ to interface with the ADXL335 accelerometer and set its calibration parameters.
-The Opta™'s input terminals (`I1`-`I8`) are mapped to Arduino pin names `A0`-`A7` in the board's core, and each terminal features an internal voltage divider that scales the input voltage down to the microcontroller's ADC range.
+The Opta™'s input terminals (`I1`-`I8`) are mapped to Arduino pin names `A0`-`A7` in the board's core.
+Each terminal features an internal voltage divider that scales the input voltage down to the microcontroller's ADC range.

 The configuration includes terminal assignments, ADC specifications and calibration parameters: